Looking for the best things to do in Salzburg? Learn more about the fourth-largest city in Austria and the top places to visit.

 This particular square is nestled nicely between the cathedral and the train that takes you to the fortress.
 However, it is different from your average square because it is the kind of place that invites you to stop for a while and admire the architecture and decoration that adorns it.
 There are several old and beautiful buildings lining the square, the most notable of which is the Bishop’s Palace.

 If you are making your way to the fortress, you are going to come across this square.
 It was once home to Cathedral Abbey before is dissolution in 1803.
 Each of the residences in this district was sovereign in nature, which is why the buildings are so grand in their design.
-It’s one of those places you simply have to go and see.
+It’s one of those places you simply have to go and see on Salzburg trips.

 To this day, it remains a popular place to visit, as well as one of the most beautiful cathedrals in Europe.